drupal-ukraine/csua_d8/README.md

-drupal project
+drupal 8 project
 ======

-Drupal project is for SPS
+Drupal project is for CodeSprint UA 2014

 For obtaining development environment locally You should install vagrant and puppet and from console ran
 ```sh